CodeVisionaries/ipfs-flask-reverse-proxy/README.md

 ipfs daemon
 ```

-Switch to another terminal window and change into the `ipfs_flask_reverse_proxy` directory.
+Switch to another terminal window and change into the `ipfs-flask-reverse-proxy` directory.
 Activate the virtual environment:
 ```
 source venv/bin/activate